 Many banks and credit unions that offer small business checking accounts also offer additional services catered to small business owners.

-Consider not just the services you need right now, but those you may need in the next two-to-five years as your business grows.
+Consider not just the services you need right now, but those you may need in the next 2–5 years as your business grows.

 Once you’ve established your accounts with one bank, changing banks can be an inconvenience.
 (You don’t want to outgrow your bank within a few years!)